Is our God not so gracious?

 I have watched men and women be completely freed from devastating sins; not necessarily from the temptation at first but from the power those temptations have on them.
 And, over time, as they battled in the power of the Holy Spirit, the intensity of the temptations lessened as their “self-control muscle” was strengthened with use.
 As their love for God increase, their love for sin decreased and actually grew cold.

 “Repent, then, and turn to God, so that your sins may be wiped out, that times of refreshing may come from the Lord.”
 (Acts 3:19)

-As with David and so many more, repentance is an opportunity of great praise because it is in this that the power of God is made perfect in us and so evident!
-He can destroy the chains of choices that drag us down so we can increasingly live faithful to Him and with those in our lives…not perfectly but a little more intentionally and “seamlessly” with every day we walk in His Truth instead of according to our passions and desires (Galatians 5).
+As with David and so many more, repentance is an opportunity of great praise because it is in this that the power of God is made perfect in us – in our weakness – and so evident!
+He can destroy the chains of choices that drag us down so we can increasingly live faithful to Him and with those in our lives…not perfectly but a little more intentionally and seamless joy with every day we walk in His Truth instead of according to our own selfish desires and passions (Galatians 5).

 Hallelujah!
 What a Savior!

 “Grace often grows strongest where conviction of sin has pierced deepest.”
 (Sinclair Ferguson)